docker/docs/datacenter/ucp/1.1/install-sandbox-2.md

 ## Step 2: Create an image repository in DTR

-In this step, we'll create an image repository in DTR that you will be able to push Docker images to.
+In this step, we create an image repository in DTR that you will be able to push Docker images to.
 Remember a Docker image is a combination of code and filesystem used as a template to create a container.